UPDATE: November and December’s free HIV rapid testing clinicsClick Here To Reserve A Spot at the Nov. 20 Clinic

 To support safe physical distancing and sanitizing, please reserve a spot at using a first name or alias or call (617) 533-2228.

-The HIV rapid testing clinic will take place once a month at our outdoor location at 10 Minot until further notice.
-If you need more immediate assistance with a rapid HIV test, please call (617) 533-2228 and we will try to help you.
+Do you need more immediate assistance with a rapid HIV test?
+Please call (617) 533-2228 and we will try to help you.

 Where Will the HIV Rapid Testing Clinic Take Place?

-The HIV rapid testing clinic will take place in a well-ventilated tent for privacy and safety outdoors at 10 Minot Street.
+The HIV rapid testing clinic will take place in a well-ventilated tent for privacy and safety outdoors.

 PLEASE NOTE: Everyone will be screened for COVID symptoms prior to getting an HIV rapid test.
 Please wear a mask or face covering to the clinic or Harbor Health will provide one to you when you arrive if you do not have one.